JotWaraich/JotWaraich/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on [EatSmart](https://github.com/JotWaraich/EatSmart), Food Information App.
+- 🔭  I’m currently working on [GoShell](https://github.com/JotWaraich/GoShell), a lightweight shell implemented in Go that supports basic file system operations and the execution of external commands.
 - 🌱 I’m learning advanced features of Azure and cloud deployment strategies.
 - 👯 I’m looking to collaborate on innovative open-source projects.
 - 🤔 I’m interested in exploring the intersections of AI and web development.